isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 For terms and conditions of using the CDC Vouchers, please read [Terms and Conditions](/about/terms-and-conditions).

 To claim the CDC vouchers on behalf of another household, please fill up the [Authorisation Form](/files/Authorisation%20Form.pdf) or request for a hardcopy at the nearest CC.
-Remember to bring your NRIC, the original recipient’s NRIC as well as the notification letter.
+Please refer to the form for more instructions.

 ________